Escapade (song): Composition

 "Escapade" is set in common time with a key of A♭ major.
 Jackson's vocal chords ranges A♭3 to E♭5.
-The song is in a medium dance groove tempo of 115 beats per minute with the chord progression being set like Db–Eb–F.
+The song is in a medium dance groove tempo of 115 beats per minute with the chord progression being set like Db–Eb–Fmin.

 Commercial performance

 "Escapade" peaked at number one on the US Billboard Hot 100 for three weeks in early March 1990, becoming Jackson's third number-one single.
 It also topped the Hot R&B/Hip-Hop Songs and Dance Club Songs charts, and was certified Gold by the Recording Industry Association of America.
 "Escapade" was notably her sixth consecutive number-one single on the Hot R&B/Hip-Hop Songs chart, tying a record previously held by Louis Jordan over forty years prior.
-The single also reached number one in Canada and Japan, as well as the Top 15 of Belgium, the Netherlands, Ireland, and New Zealand, as well as the Top 20 in the United Kingdom and Germany, also reaching the Top 25 in Australia and France.
+The single also reached number one in Canada and Japan, as well as the Top 15 of Belgium, the Netherlands, Ireland, and New Zealand, as well as the Top 20 on the United Kingdom singles chart and in Germany, also reaching the Top 25 in Australia and France.
 However, the song did not have a physical single released in many territories, which affected its chart positions despite strong airplay.
 Jackson's popularity on music channels such as MTV worldwide also secured her high album sales, with her Rhythm Nation 1814 album more than doubling its domestic sales internationally.